whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - Can Whole Nations have High Standards.md

 Of course, women can make fearsome fighters as well, and integrity and bravery are qualities for everyone to embrace.
 These stories showed me that everybody in a nation can have deep integrity and bravery, as the women would not have sung for untrustworthy men.

-All these stories and many others showed me how low our standards are for each other in unhealthy nations.
+These stories and many others showed me how low our standards are for each other in unhealthy nations.
 Low standards are simply a normal consequence when people are trapped in unfree societies and accept their own submissive obedience as legitimate.
 The path to building new healthy nations and living in freedom will involve learning to hold ourselves and others to a high standard of excellent and beautiful behavior.

 And in order to have those high standards, people must learn how to have personal growth without feeling guilt or shame.